berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

+* PovDemo: Specialty drop down needs to support title to display larger  dropdown.

+* ProvDemo: Specialty needs to option to delete row using trashcan.  screen 27

 * Validation message is broken in dental claim for tooth system.

 * Prov-Python:   License should be an array.
 With license type, state, data.